 The meaning of the IQ bell curve

-The IQ bell curve helps categorize where people fall along the scale of intelligence, and does so in a neatly compartmentalized way.
+The IQ bell curve helps categorize where people fall along the scale of intelligence and does so in a neatly compartmentalized way.
 If you look at the graph above, you can see that there are equal parts above and below the mean of 100.
 Roughly 68% of humans will have IQ scores that fall between 85 and 115, or one standard deviation above or below the average human IQ.
 Expanding the curve out a little further to two standard deviations, you’ll find that over 95% of people will fall between 70-130 on the IQ scale.
 The further out you go you will find fewer and fewer people, as only 4.2% of IQ scores fall between 55-70 and 130-145.
-The next level of scores above or below these levels are extremely rare, as people with IQs below 55 are intellectually impaired, while people with IQs above 145 are exceptionally gifted and often considered geniuses.
+The next level of scores above or below these levels is extremely rare, as people with IQs below 55 are intellectually impaired, while people with IQs above 145 are exceptionally gifted and often considered geniuses.

 Typically, an individual who completes an intelligence test with a cumulative score between 90 to 109 would be classified as having an average IQ.
 Roughly 50% of the population falls into this category.
 In general, IQ scores are categorized as follows for the two most popular IQ tests, the Stanford-Binet and Wechsler Tests.